CLINICAL DECISION SUPPORT

 - Guide to making a diagnosis

-- Provision and matching of care plans for various categories of patients (discussed earlier)
+- Provision and matching of care plans for various categories of patients and at various phases of care

 - Computer analysis and interpretation of results (normal, abnormal, scoring, stratification, grading, staging, comparison with standards for quality control)